dart-lang/site-www/src/_guides/language/sound-dart.md

   revealed at compile time.

 * More readable code.<br>
-  Code is easier to read because you can rely on a value actually haing the specified type.
+  Code is easier to read because you can rely on a value actually having the specified type.
 In sound Dart, types can't lie.

 * More maintainable code.<br>